quicwg/base-drafts/draft-ietf-quic-http.md

 Header compression also offers some opportunities to waste processing resources;
 see Section 7 of [QPACK] for more details on potential abuses.

-All these features -- i.e., server push, unknown protocol elements, header compression -- have legitimate uses.
+All these features -- i.e., server push, unknown protocol elements, field compression -- have legitimate uses.
 These features become a burden only when they are used unnecessarily or to excess.